directus/directus/docs/concepts/users-roles-and-permissions.md

 ### Public Role

-Public is not technically a role, and can't be found in the `directus_roels` table.
+Public is not technically a role, and can't be found in the `directus_roles` table.
 Instead, it represents the _lack_ of a role, providing a place to configure permissions for unauthenticated users.
 This role can not be deleted, and has no permissions by default.

 ### Administrators Role